ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 subject of request and prevents a network observer from being able to trivially correlate messages on either side of a proxy.

-As the time at which encapsulated request or response messages are sent can reveal information to a network observer.
+As the time at which encrypted request or response messages are sent can reveal information to a network observer.
 Though messages exchanged between the oblivious proxy resource and the oblivious encapsulation resource might be sent in a single connection, traffic analysis could be used to match messages that are